intellivoid/AsyncAPY/README.md

 - First, we imported the `AsyncAPY` class from the `AsyncAPY.base` python file
 - Then, we defined a server object that binds to our public IP address on port 1500, we chose JSON as the formatting stile as it's more human-readable, but you could have also used ziproto instead
-- Here comes the fun part, the line `@server.handler_add()`, which is a Python decorator, is just a shorthand for `server.add_handler()`: This function registers the handle inside our server so that it can handle incoming requests
+- Here comes the fun part, the line `@server.handler_add()`, which is a Python decorator, is just a shorthand for `server.add_handler()`: This function registers the handle inside our server so that it can handle incoming requests.
+As we registered our handler with the name 'ping', all requests which have `"ping"` as their `request_type` field will be forwarded to this handler
 - Then we defined our async handler, a handler in AsyncAPY is an asynchronous function which takes two parameters: A Client object and a Packet object which are high-level wrappers around the internal objects of AsyncAPY